AdenGuo/work2/README.md

 *linear_models.py, nonparametric_model.py, observations.py and summary.py* are programme files used through the answer to the last question.

 To run the ipython file.
 Please use the [original data file](https://www.dropbox.com/s/meyki2wl9xfa7yk/turnstile_data_master_with_weather.csv).
-And put the data file at the same location where the folder of this git repo is place.
+And put the data file at the same location where the folder of this git repo is placed.